sim590/lain-wiki/redshift.md

 )
 ```

-Then add the `myredshift` widget to your wibox.
+Then add `myredshift.widget` to your wibox.

 #### Checkbox status widget